wopfel/archlinux-setup-vb/README.md

 3. Start the virtual machine using the downloaded ISO image as CD

-4. Hit enter in the start screen ("Boot Arch Linux (x86_64)")
+4. Hit Enter in the start screen ("Boot Arch Linux (x86_64)")

 5. Wait for the shell prompt ("root@archiso ~ #")

 6. Run `ip route` inside your virtual machine, remember the IP address ("default via x.x.x.x")

+7. Reboot VM and wait until the start screen ("Boot Arch Linux (x86_64)") appears, but don't hit Enter

-7. Run `vboxmanage list vms` on your host, remember the UUID ("{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx}")
+8. Run `vboxmanage list vms` on your host, remember the UUID ("{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx}")

+9. Create config file `install-archlinux-inside-vm.yml` (use template `install-archlinux-inside-vm.yml.sample`)

-8. Modify `./install-archlinux-inside-vm`:
+10. Modify `./install-archlinux-inside-vm.yml`:
-   - change UUID (mine was {f57aeae8-bc2c-47c3-9b65-f5822f8b47ef})
+   - change UUID (parameter vm_id)

+11. Modify `./install-archlinux-inside-vm`:
-   - change IP address (mine was 10.0.2.2)
+   - change IP address of the VM host as seen by the virtual machine (mine was 10.0.2.2), see step 6
    - remove "{...export http_proxy='http://proxy:3128'...}," if you don't have a proxy with this name and port or adjust to fit your's (mine is squid)

-9. Run `./install-archlinux-inside-vm`
+12. Run `./install-archlinux-inside-vm`

 Future